How to Start a Vegetable Garden in 6 StepsStart growing your own food with these 6 basic steps

 When plants are given the right conditions, they are less susceptible to pests and diseases.
 Some varieties are more resistant than others.
 Problems vary with different types of vegetables and according to region.
 Research before you plant so you can look for symptoms and treat them early on.

 Pick vegetables when ripe for peak flavor.
 Use as soon as possible, or freeze or can for later use.

 Learn from your failures:

 It’s easy to get discouraged if crops don’t do well.
-Everyone, even the most experienced gardener, has successes and failures.
+Even the most experienced gardeners have successes and failures.
 Every year is different, and some factors, such as weather are out of your control.
-Find out what went wrong so you can correct the problem for next time.
+Find out what went wrong and correct the problem for next year.
 Focus on your successes and look forward to the following year.